easierdata/logbook-filecoin/docs/deployment-guide.md

 # Deployment Guide

-This guide provides detailed instructions for deploying an instance of the decentralized location claims application.
+This guide provides detailed instructions for deploying an instance of the decentralized location logger application.

 ## Initial Setup